-Keywords: Mutiara catfish, natrium; calsium; potasium; sperm motility; eggs fertility
+Keywords: Mutiara catfish, natrium; calcium; potassium; sperm motility; eggs fertility

 INTRODUCTION

-The dilution of the spermatozoa media in the sperm duct into the natural spawning media causes an osmotic pressure change in the fluid or catfish spermatozoa media when freshwater fish broodstock, including catfish, spawn in natural waters [1].
+The dilution of the spermatozoa fluid fromthe sperm duct into natural spawning media causes an osmotic pressure change in the fluid media when freshwater fish broodstock, including catfish, spawn in natural waters [1].
 This shift in osmotic pressure is a common sign of inhibiting sperm motility in the seminal plasma (sperm duct) and is undoubtedly present in the spermatozoa cell fluid of freshwater fish.
 In contrast, in marine fish spermatozoa, osmotic pressure tends to decrease.
 Freshwater fish sperm cells become more active by the hypotonicity of freshwater because the dilution of electrolyte fluid in the seminal plasma causes the release of sperm motility inhibition and stimulates sperm movement, but sperm motility tends to decrease when the male parent spermiates during spawning activity [2].
 Fertilisation of fish eggs, which is generally external, causes a reduction in the motility of the sperm and the activation of the fertilisation eggs by differences in the ionic composition of the external and internal fluids in the sperm duct or oviduct of the fish.
 These differences cause short sperm motility and reduced sperm ability to fertilise eggs, resulting in low egg-fertilisation rates [3, 4].
-The concentration of Na+, Ca2+ and K+ ions in the artificial insemination solution affect motility of the spermatozoa, which has implications for the degree of egg fertilization.
+The concentration of Na+, Ca2+ and K+ ions in the artificial insemination solution affect motility of the spermatozoa, which has implications in the degree of egg fertilization.
 Variations in the ionic composition of the seminal fluid in the seminal duct and the external water environment cause variations in the osmotic pressure required to induce the motility of freshwater fish sperm during spawning activity [4, 5].
 The degree of egg fertilization is closely related to the duration of motility of the spermatozoa and may be maintained in an artificial fertilization solution which is hypotonic or isotonic to the fluid present in the fish sperm or the fish egg [6].
 The composition of the carp egg sac fluid contains Na+ ranging from 2.46-3.14 g/L NaCl, Ca2+ between 102-108 mg/L CaCl2 and K+ between 0.2-0.68 g/L KCl.
 Meanwhile, the carp sperm sac fluid contains Na+ of 1.28 g/L NaCl, Ca2+ of 28.5 mg/L CaCl2 and K+ of 1.7 g/L KCl [7].
 To enhance the degree of fertilization, hatching, and production of mutiara catfish larvae, an artificial fertilization solution containing a mixture of ionic liquids NaCl, CaCl2, and KCl is required to support the artificial spawning activities of broodstock.
 Regulating the ionic composition of the artificial fertiliser fluid is important for increasing egg and larval production in the production of mutiara catfish.

-MATERIAL AND METHODS
+MATERIALS AND METHODS

-Research was carried out at the hatchery of the Faculty of Fisheries and Marine Sciences, Padjadjaran University (July-September 2025) to prepare the larvae and artificial spawning of brood of mutiara-crowned catfish.
+Research was carried out at the hatchery of the Faculty of Fisheries and Marine Sciences, Padjadjaran University (July-September 2025) to prepare the larvae and artificial spawning of brood of Mutiara-crowned catfish.
 Stripping, measuring of sperm motility and artificial insemination of eggs with sperm were carried out at the Fisheries Biotechnology Laboratory of Fisheries and Marine Science, Padjadjaran University.

 Preparation for research